UWCCDL/PTSD/README.md

-# A simple ACT-R models of intrusive memories in PTSD
+# A simple ACT-R model of intrusive memories in PTSD

 ## Main idea